 Cats were been part of our lives and history way back from the Egyptian Regime.
-They were once considered or worshipped as one of the gods.
+They were once considered or worshiped as one of the gods.
 Until today, we still live together with them, whether they were from the wild or within our homes.
 As we all know mostly of their behaviors and personalities, we can understand them.
-Or check out Typical Cat Behavior to learn more about cats.

 An old English proverb states "A cat has nine lives.
 For three he plays, for three he strays, and for the last three he stays".
 This could be where the myth that cats have nine lives came from- though the proverb is not thought to be meant in seriousness.